Aetna under investigation: How to deal with an insurance claim denial

 Being sick or injured is stressful enough.
 Worrying about whether your insurance will pay for your treatment only compounds your troubles.
 Here's what to do if your insurance claim is denied.

 Former President Barack Obama's health care law requires health insurers to provide a summary of benefits and coverage to anyone who enrolls in one of their plans.
 Make sure to read up so you know what your policy is supposed to cover.
 The policy itself should say how to appeal if your claim is denied.
+Here's a guide to signing up for health insurance under Obamacare.

 There are typically two levels in the appeal process: The first is an internal appeal conducted by the insurance company.
 The second is an external appeal conducted by an independent third party.

 You can also reach out to your state insurance department if you have questions on the appeal process.
+Don't be afraid to shop around for the best health insurance option — we can help with that.

 If your claim is denied, you should get notice from your insurer, the National Association of Insurance Commissioners said.
 You should prepare a list of questions about the denial and gather documents like your policy, the summary of benefits and coverage and the denial letter.
 Then, contact your insurance company.
 The contact information should be on the back of your insurance card and the denial letter.